Program Details

 A photo of graduate Edna I. Milevsky

 "As an older student, after having launched and sold a fintech start-up as well as having raised four daughters, I was looking to rekindle my lifetime passion for Jewellery, gemstones and artistic design.
-George Brown College and its Jewellery Arts program as well as its Gemmology program turned out to be the ideal place for the next step in my lifecycle.
+George Brown Polytechnic and its Jewellery Arts program as well as its Gemmology program turned out to be the ideal place for the next step in my lifecycle.
 It gave me the necessary tools, the critical connections and the nurturing environment to create, experiment and grow.
 But best of all were the passionate and caring people I met over those wonderful years as a returning student."

 Edna I. Milevsky